 The Pharisees were obsessed with rules.
 To give you an accurate understanding of what modern Pharisaical rules would look like, check out the article here and scroll halfway down to read an excerpt from Yehoshua Neuwirth’s A Guide to the Practical Observance of the Sabbath.
 (There are rules for things like when you can and can’t squeeze a lemon: No into tea.
 Yes onto fish.
 Don’t ask me why.)

 According to Jesus, with all their meticulous rule following, the Pharisees had forgotten the most important thing: pursuing the heart of God.
 Now to be clear, not all Pharisees were like this.
 There are Pharisees who were secret followers of Jesus, like Nicodemus.
 So what we can learn from this is that it is not “rule following” which is contrary to the heart of God.
 If you read the Sermon on the Mount carefully, Jesus actually called people to a higher standard than that of the Pharisees – even to perfection.
 Rather, it is a heart that is trying to be self-justified before God that is an abomination.
-Two people can be side-by-side doing the exact same thing, and for one it is legalism, and the… Click To Tweet
+Two people can be side-by-side doing the exact same thing, and for one it is legalism, and the other it is not.
+Click To Tweet

 Legalism in its most sinful form is a works-based salvation, and Paul condemns it vehemently in the latter part of Colossians 2.
 The entire book of Romans (and a good chunk of Galatians) is devoted to parsing out the details of this radical new theology – the theology of salvation by grace alone.
 Adding works to Christ’s gift of salvation is essentially saying that his death and resurrection were not quite enough to pay the price for our sin.
 It’s like saying, “Thanks, Jesus.
 That was a great start, but we’ll take it from here!”